matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 The input that the paymaster should receive is encoded in the `paymasterInput`.
 As described [here](../zksync-v2/aa.md#built-in-paymaster-flows), there are some standardized ways to encode user interactions with paymasterInput.
 To charge the user, we will require that he has provided enough allowance to the paymaster contract.
 This is what the `approvalBased` flow can help us with.

-Firsly, we'll need to check that the `paymasterInput` was encoded as in the `approvalBased` flow:
+Firstly, we'll need to check that the `paymasterInput` was encoded as in the `approvalBased` flow:

 ```solidity
 require(_transaction.paymasterInput.length >= 4, "The standard paymaster input must be at least 4 bytes long");